-The tavern is owned and operated by George Owen and George Donzella with Brian Spagnola running the kitchen as Executive Chef.
+The tavern is owned and operated by George Owen and George Donzella with Jeorge Porrino running the kitchen as Executive Chef.

-Both the quality and the prices of the menu items are high, and both being higher than that typically found at other NJ taverns.
+Both the quaitly and the prices of the menu items are equally high, and both being higher than typically found at other NJ taverns.

-Having said that, the Fox and Hound Tavern is more than a rustic neighborhood bar, it's a destination restaurant with a historic past that has been beautifully renovated for dining patrons to enjoy in a warm, cozy, historic setting.
+Having said that, the Fox and Hound Tavern is more than a rustic neighborhood bar, it's a destination restaurant with a historic past that has been beautifully renovated for dining patrons to enjoy in a warm, cozy setting.

-The front exterior of the historic building remains from the original hotel and has a circa 1850's section that connects two older structures.
-The interior is rustic and upscale with the original brick and beam walls, fireplaces, restored wide-plank pumpkin pine floors, a copper-top bar.
+The front exterior of the historic building remains from the original hotel and has a circa 1850's section that connects the two older structures.
+The interior is rustic, upscale with the original brick and beam walls, fireplaces, restored wide-plank pumpkin pine floors, a copper-top bar, and a courtyard.

 There are three dining areas with each providing an attractive setting for dining.